 Family Therapy Teaching

 Amy Begel has extensive experience in teaching family systems to a variety of organizations and medical centers.
 As Senior Faculty at the Minuchin Center for over fifteen years, she developed and conducted family therapy training for The Brooklyn Bureau of Community Services, a non-profit organization serving marginalized families in New York.
-She has also conducted extensive training with various Child Guidance and mental health agencies throughout the New York State area.
+She has also conducted extensive training with various Child Guidance and mental health agencies nationally and internationally.

 She was honored to be the all-day keynote presenter for the State of Kansas AAMFT conference in 2008.
 She also developed and conducted family therapy training for a diverse group of therapists in Singapore from 2008-2010.